1. Holvi’s European vision

 - Qualified entities according to German Injunctions Act (only available in German)

-Furthermore complaints may also be submitted to the appropriate chamber of industry and commerce.
-Please find under following link the different chambers of industry and commerce.
+Also, complaints can be submitted to the appropriate chamber of industry and commerce.
+You can find the different chambers of industry and commerce under the following link:

 - Chamber of industry and commerce (only available in German)